AI Insights & Innovation Blog

 24 min readApril 1, 2026

-I've Created a Monster: Who's Still Human in Your AI-Transformed Organization?
+Who's Still Human in Your AI-Transformed Org?
+(I've Created a Monster)

 Like the organism in The Thing, AI didn't destroy the organization — it replaced it.
 Cell by cell, commit by commit, until the imitation was indistinguishable from the original.
 A CEO's found diary traces 109 days from optimism to the blood test: can any two people explain what this system does without asking an AI?
 Research from Microsoft, McKinsey, HBR, and Gallup confirms the pattern is not fiction.